Yesterday is not ours to recover, but tomorrow is ours to win or lose.

 Throughout all these conversations, our main insight has been that, despite a backdrop of consistently bad news, there exists a real appetite for positive, practical change – both at grassroots level, and in the boardroom.

-In line with Margaret Heffernan’s provocation to ‘just f***ing do something!’, the basis of a previous series of essays, the next Jericho Times will be published in November and collects thoughts from partners, friends and clients on what imaginative leaps are needed to get to a less dystopian future.
-Watch this space, or get in touch to find out more.
+In line with Margaret Heffernan’s provocation to ‘just f***ing do something!’, the basis of a previous series of essays, the next Jericho Times – Imaginative Leaps – is published in November and collects thoughts from partners, friends and clients on what actions are needed to get to a less dystopian future.
+Get in touch to find out more.

 Informing such leaps are learnings we have gained on issues our communities are engaged with.
 This edition of Jericho Notices details a few highlights.